dbgx/lldb.nvim/README.md

 Usage/Getting Help
 ------------------

-Please refer to the vim help for more detailed information (:he lldb).
+Please refer to the vim help for a short 'getting started' section and information on the available commands and configuration options. (:he lldb).